dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Workflow criteria can be saved without all viable fileds filled in
+### Do not allow fields in workflow to be saved without adding operator and value

 **CACTWO-7020** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**